WillKoste/WillKoste/README.md

 ### Who am I?

-My name is Will, and am currently residing in Charleston, SC with my the spotted guy in the PFP.
+My name is Will, and I hail from Charleston, SC.

 ## What am I working on?

 I am a full-stack software engineer, comfortable with all things TypeScript.
-Most of my projects are behind closed doors, but I would love to answer any questions that you may have!
+Most of the repos that I contribute to on Github are private, but I would love to answer any questions that you may have!
+You can reach me at `willkoste@gmail.com`.

 <!--
 **WillKoste/WillKoste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.